gretapwcpan/attention-is-all-you-need/README.md

 ---

-**Ready to transform your browsing habits?** Install FocusFlow today and start your journey toward more intentional, productive web browsing! 🚀
+**Ready to transform your browsing habits?** Install AttenGame today and start your journey toward more intentional, productive web browsing! 🚀

 *Remember: The internet is vast and full of knowledge.
-With FocusFlow, you'll navigate it with purpose and build something meaningful along the way.*
+With AttenGame, you'll navigate it with purpose and build something meaningful along the way.*